Catalog (click here)

 Recommended for any 1/96 scale US Navy, Royal Navy, Royal Canadian Navy, US Coast Guard and US Merchant Marine World War II- and Korean War-era model ship.

-This product is designed for Best Cost using the more economical Strong and Flexible nylon plastics.
-This material is very durable and completely waterproof, perfect for Radio Control models.
-When compared to Frosted Detail acrylic plastic version, available separately, sharp edges may appear less defined and more rounded when printed.
-Being nylon, this version is generally not sandable and fewer types of primer and paint will adhere to it.
-Customers report that this product will have noticeable striations (print lines) requiring filling with primer to create a smooth surface.
+Notice: this model is designed for Best Cost using the more economical "White Natural Versatile Plastic", a kind of nylon.
+This material is waterproof and durable, a very good choice for Radio Control models where durability is important.
+When compared to "Fine Detail" acrylic plastic, available separately, sharp edges appear less defined and more rounded when printed.
+Being nylon, "White Natural Versatile Plastic" is generally not sandable and fewer types of paint will adhere to it.
 Care is recommended in choosing a paint that will adhere to, and fully cure upon, nylon.
-Google "primer for nylon" and "paint for nylon" to find good options.
+Google "paint for nylon" and "primer for nylon" to find several good choices.

 © Model Monkey Book and Hobby.
 This 3D-printed item may not be copied or recast.